Todd0554/CA_T1A3_Terminal_Application/README.md

    ![result of colorize](/docs/Screen%20Shot%202022-04-17%20at%2019.54.46.png)
 # Features
 #### 1. Shopping loop system
-This feature let the customers continue to shop if they want to buy more products.
+This feature lets the customers continue to shop if they want to buy more products.
 I use boolean to control the end of the shopping like this.
 The notes give the explaination of every line of code.
 ```ruby
 while shopping == true # when shopping is true, the programme will continue
             puts (ProductList::LISTTABLE).render(:ascii).colorize(:blue) # show the table of product list by using tty-table